 In the 60s, when I became a teenager, beat poets such as Bob Dylan, Alan Ginsberg, Jack Kerouac, and Pete Seger were popular, and they continued to express situations common to the human experience.

 Healing is often done alone or as a path to wholeness.
-As Sufi poet Rumi says, “The wound is the place where the light enters you.”
+As Sufi poet Rumi said, “The wound is the place where the light enters you.”
 In other words, the wound is the pain and suffering we encounter that puts us in touch with our inner selves.
 This can be the source of our enlightenment.

 Poetry helps us touch the wounded part of us.
 As we move through the years, we become filled with memories.
 Some of the memories may be good ones, while others may be the result of past wounds.